pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 # Make your Python package PyPI ready - pyproject.toml

 In [the installable code lesson](2-installable-code), you learned how to add the bare minimum information to a `pyproject.toml` file to make it installable.
-You then learned how to [publish that bare minimum version of your package to PyPI](publish-pypi.md).
+You then learned how to [publish a bare minimum version of your package to PyPI](publish-pypi.md).

 Following that you learned how to add a:
 * [README.md](add-readme)